 About

-Nicole began her career as a goldsmith and bench jeweler, where she developed a sensitivity to symbolism, material transformation, and the psychological resonance of objects—an approach that continues to inform her interdisciplinary practice.
-Her work has been featured in publications including Create!
-Magazine, Vogue Gioiello, and American Artist Magazine, and is held in collections at medical, academic, and genetic research centers including Boston Children’s Hospital, Clemson University’s Center for Human Genetics, and Greenwood Genetic Center.
-She studied metalsmithing, ceramics, and jewelry design at the State University of New York at New Paltz and the Savannah College of Art and Design.
+An internationally exhibited and award-winning artist, Shannon’s work has been featured in publications including Create!
+Magazine, Vogue Gioiello, and American Artist Magazine, and is held in collections at medical, academic, and genetic research centers including Boston Children’s Hospital, Clemson University Center for Human Genetics, and Greenwood Genetic Center.
+She studied art at the State University of New York at New Paltz and the Savannah College of Art and Design.

 Connect with Nicole